Image Item

 Conductive Hearing Loss

-Conductive hearing loss occurs when sound is not conducted efficiently thought the outer ear canal to the eardrum.
+Conductive hearing loss results from inefficient sound conduction through the outer ear canal to the eardrum.

 Sensorineural Hearing Loss